Of journalism and elephants

 And nobody wants the answer to that question, because we kind of know already what it probably is.

-5 thoughts on “Of journalism and elephants
+5 responses to “Of journalism and elephants”

 1. the situation in the US is very different to the UK.